-8.2 Countries Affected by TB seats
+8.2 TB affected country seats

-The country representative selection process consists of active recruitment by the Secretariat and members of the Executive Committee.
-An open call for nominations facilitated by the Secretariat might be considered by the Executive Committee on the advice of the Board Leadership.
-The objective criteria for selection includes: TB, TB/HIV, MDR/XDR-TB burden, Global Fund, GDF, TB REACH grantee; and level of domestic investment in health and TB.
-This criteria is further complemented with second-tier criteria to determine the level of influence and commitment to the Partnership and its goals.
-This criteria includes: historic involvement of the country on the Board; current political situation in the country; feasibility for representative to commit time to TB and travel to meetings; strategic value for the Partnership as well as whether the country aligns with specific areas of interest for the Secretariat and the Partnership.
+The country representative selection process consists of both active recruitment by the Secretariat and members of the Executive Committee, as well as an open call for nominations facilitated by the Secretariat.
+The objective criteria for selection includes: TB burden; incidence; TB/HIV priority; MDR-TB priority, Global Fund priority; and level of domestic investment as well as countries receiving GDF or TB REACH grants.
+This criteria is further complemented with further subjective criteria to determine the level of influence and commitment to the Partnership and its goals.
+The subjective criteria includes: historic involvement of the country on the Board; current political situation in the country; feasibility for representative to commit time to TB and travel to meetings; strategic value for the partnership as well as whether the country aligns with specific areas of interest for the Partnership.

-Using these criteria, the Secretariat and the Executive Committee will develop a list of countries to target for active recruitment by the Secretariat and members of the Executive Committee.
-Active recruitment involves direct approach, diplomatic approach through embassies and missions, reaching out through letters from Board member organizations, as well as activation of personal networks with connections to different national and global health leaders.
-Once, the country puts forward a candidate, she/he will be presented to the Board for endorsement.
+Using these additional subjective criteria, the Secretariat and the Executive Committee will develop a list of countries to target for active recruitment by the Secretariat and members of the EC.
+Active recruitment involves diplomatic approach through embassies and missions, reaching out through letters from board member organizations, as well as activation of personal networks with connections to different national and global health leaders.

-Based on the decision of the Executive Committee, the Secretariat can facilitate an open call for all countries to run parallel to the active recruitment.
+In addition, the Secretariat will facilitate an open call for all countries to run parallel to the active recruitment, in order to ensure transparency and equal access to the Board.
 This open call gives all interested countries meeting the required skills and profiles an opportunity to apply for an open country seat.